-For some, land equity requires full sovereignty on ancestral lands.
-For others, land equity entails building wealth on the land and ensuring intergenerational land access.
-And for others, achieving land equity entails building capacity for cooperative landholding and collective organizing.
+For some, land justice requires full sovereignty on ancestral lands.
+For others, land justice entails building wealth on the land and ensuring intergenerational land access.
+And for others, achieving land justice means building capacity for cooperative landholding and collective organizing.